ctg123/portfolio_blog/content/about/_index.md

 My journey so far has me serving customers and fellow colleagues within the tech industry from different geographic regions on a global scale including U.S., Mexico, China, Taiwan, and Japan.
 I've also served as an Intel recruiting representative for the Datacenter Group for my Alma mater Texas A&M University, Prairie View, and at [NSBE](https://nsbe.org/home.aspx) annual conventions.

 I mentor high school students from underrepresented communities in Oakland, CA to teach and inspire them to pursue careers in STEM.
-As of recent, I joined Microsoft Philanthropies' [TEALS](https://www.tealsk12.org/) (Technology Education and Literacy in Schools) program to share my knowledge and insight to help build sustainable Computer Science education for high schools.

 ***